findubk/Tahaluf-Assessment/README.md

 ### Prerequisites

-List any software or tools that need to be installed before setting up the project.
-For example:
+List of software or tools that need to be installed before setting up the project.

 - Node.js >= v20.11.1
 - npm >= v10.2.4

 ### Installation

 A step-by-step guide on how to install and configure the project.
-For example:

 1. Clone the repository: